AHugoson/blender-auto-palette/README.md

 ![image](https://user-images.githubusercontent.com/7094426/154843432-92af4f13-5c46-491c-952c-5d465ff0c48b.png)

-The UV mapped palette textures will look like in the images below.
+The UV mapped palette textures will look like the images below.
+The image dimensions will be the smallest possible power of two that fits all material values, in this case 4x4 px.

 | Color | Roughness + Metallic | Emission |
 | ----  | -------------------- | -------- |